 New Zealand believes in a rules-based international system and the UN is at the core of this.
 New Zealand works to make the UN a better organisation.
-At the moment, New Zealand is serving on the top UN body, the Security Council.
+New Zealand served on the UN Security Council for the fourth time from 2015-16.
 MFAT represents New Zealand at the UN.

 Peace, rights & security